smartstore/Smartstore/README.md

 ### Upgrade from Smartstore.NET 4.2

-Smartstore 5 is a port of [Smartstore.NET 4](https://github.com/smartstore/SmartStoreNET) - which is built on classic .NET Framework 4.7.2 – to the new `ASP.NET Core 7` platform.
+Smartstore 5 is a port of [Smartstore.NET 4](https://github.com/smartstore/SmartStoreNET) - based on the classic .NET Framework 4.7.2 – to the new `ASP.NET Core 7` platform.
 Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
-To [perform the upgrade](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118609/Updating+from+Previous+Versions), only the app files need to be replaced on your server - except for the `App_Data` directory - and **all data will be automatically transferred to the new system**.
-[Check the docs for detailed information about installing or upgrading your shop](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118822/Installing+Smartstore).
+To [upgrade](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118609/Updating+from+Previous+Versions), all you need to do is replace the application files on your server - except for the `App_Data` directory - and **all your data will automatically be transferred to the new system**.
+[See the documentation for detailed information on installing or upgrading your store](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118822/Installing+Smartstore).

  :information_source: Upgrading from versions older than 4.2 is not possible.
-Therefore, you should first migrate Smartstore.NET to version 4.2 and then upgrade to Smartstore 5.
+Therefore, you should migrate Smartstore.NET to version 4.2 first and then upgrade to Smartstore 5.

 ### Visual Studio

 - Clone the repository using the command `git clone https://github.com/smartstore/Smartstore.git` and checkout the `main` branch.
 - Download Visual Studio 2022 (any edition) from https://www.visualstudio.com/downloads/
 - Open `Smartstore.sln` and wait for Visual Studio to restore all NuGet packages
-- Ensure `Smartstore.Web` is the startup project and run it
+- Make sure `Smartstore.Web` is the startup project and run it

 ### Repository Structure